-This outlines a simple but effective approach to finding information for your assignment, based on the resources described in the Music Subject Guide.
-Depending on your topic and your level of study, you may need to rearrange or review these steps
+This guide to basic assignment research outlines a simple but effective approach to finding information for your assignment.
+It is based on the resources described elsewhere in this subject guide and on the UC Library web site.
+Depending on your topic and your level of study, you may need to rearrange or review these steps where necessary.

 References recommended on reading lists will already have been evaluated for quality.
 You will need to evaluate sources that you find yourself.
 Think critically about the information you find.
 The quality of your information will help to determine the quality of your assignment.

 Avoid plagiarism by citing all the sources of information you use in your assignments.
 Always check with your lecturer/supervisor for their preferred citation style.